leonzheng2/Safe-Exploration-with-Simulator-in-RL-algorithms/ars/README.md

 * `safe_exploration.py`: Safe Exploration with ARS and constraint on rollout returns
 * `state_range.py`: obtain the range of visited states
 * `comparison_mujoco.py`: transfering the policy learned in LeonSwimmer to MuJoCo Swimmer

+## Runing experiments

+Run the scripts described above after choosing the parameters to make experiments and obtain results.